ReflectionHLE/ReflectionHLE/notes-restoration.md

 ---------------------

-This codebase is based on the Wolfenstein 3D + Spear of Destiny sources as originally released by id Software on 1995.
+This codebase is based on the Wolfenstein 3D + Spear of Destiny sources as originally released by John Carmack on 1995, while working as a technical director for id Software.
 While the 1995 release includes GAMEPAL.OBJ and SIGNON.OBJ data files, other versions of these were extracted from original EXEs.